yavivi/puzzle-15/README.md

 $ ./run.sh
 ```

-The project will be built using gradle for the first time so it might take a while at the first time.
+The project will be built using gradle so it might take a while only at the first time.
-The following will be displayed once build is done.
-In order to move a tile, just enter its number.:
+The following will be displayed once the build is done.
+In order to move a tile, just enter its number:

 ```
   1  2  3  4